TheUkrainian1991/Bayesian-BEST-Hypothesis-testing/README.md

 The original python code which this is based on [GitHub Treszkai Best](https://github.com/treszkai/best) had some issues running.
 Hence, this module is refactored to run.

 ## What the Package Does
-The purpose of the Bayesian method is to assume there is uncertainty on every variable of the distribution.
-For instance, we may have the mean and standard deviation of the observed data, but we can't be sure that is the actual mean and standard deviation.
+The purpose of the bayesian method is to assume there is uncertainty of every parameter of the distribution of the two groups.
+For instance, the mean and standard deviation of the observed data may be known, but a known distribution should be fit to the observed data that explains the data well.
+Difference in variance, sample size and skewness can be accommodated depending on the chosen distribution.
+Hence, the original dataset can be used.
+Each group is modelled independently, and compared after sampling has completed.

 First we assume a 'prior' distribution of the mean and standard deviation of the two groups, then the model updates this to 'posterior' distributions after it _sees_ the observed data.
 These prior assumptions have minimal effect on the posterior.

-## Examples ##
+## Simple Example ##
 Given a pandas dataframe such as this:
 | del_type        |      normalised_value   |
 |:--------------|:-----------------------------:|